DMI Job Opportunities (Information Current as of 30JUL18)

 DMI values diversity and looks to hire from a variety of backgrounds and branches as most positions are Branch Immaterial (01A) and Combat Arms Immaterial (02A).

-Advanced Civil School (ACS) Officer: 11 CPT-MAJ
+Advanced Civil School (ACS) Officer: Seven (7) CPT-MAJ

-Currently we have agreements with:
+Currently West Point has agreements with:

 · NOTE: See the “Final Note and additional resources” section below for more information about the acceptable Academic Discipline Codes and additional anticipated programs authorized for DMI)